microsoft/semantic-kernel/docs/decisions/0035-embedding-abstraction.md

 ```

 Pros:
+- Simplicity.
 - Allows for generating embeddings from different types of data.
 - Allows for parameterizing the query.
 - Allows for returning metadata.

 Cons:
 - No generic interface.
+- We cannot return embeddings with different types.
 - Exception would be thrown for not supported contents.
 Many models don't support all types of data.